Cruella (film): Plot

-To conceal her identity, Estella creates an alter-ego, "Cruella", and wears one of the Baroness's old designs from a vintage clothing store owned by the flamboyant Artie.
-At the ball, Cruella steals the spotlight as Jasper and Horace break into the Baroness's vault, but she is already wearing the necklace.
-Jasper releases rats into the party, allowing Estella to swipe the necklace.
-The Baroness summons her Dalmatians with a dog whistle, and Estella realizes the Baroness caused Catherine's death.
-In the ensuing chaos, one of the Dalmatians swallows the necklace.
-Seeking revenge, Estella orders Jasper and Horace to kidnap the Dalmatians, and recovers the necklace.
-Cruella upstages the Baroness at various events in extravagant fashions, gaining notoriety via society columnist Anita Darling, Estella’s childhood friend.
-Furious, the Baroness fires her lawyer, Roger Dearly, while Cruella's increasingly haughty behavior discomforts Jasper.
+To conceal her identity, Estella creates the alter ego "Cruella", letting her natural hair show rather than wearing her usual wig, and wearing one of the Baroness' old designs from a vintage clothing store owned by the flamboyant Artie.
+At the ball, Cruella steals the spotlight as Jasper and Horace break into the Baroness' vault, but they realize that the Baroness is wearing the necklace.
+Jasper improvises and releases rats into the party, allowing the disguised Estella to swipe the necklace.
+The Baroness summons her Dalmatians with a dog whistle, leading Estella to realize that the Baroness was the one responsible for her mother's death.
+In the ensuing chaos, a Dalmatian swallows the necklace.
+Seeking revenge, Estella orders Jasper and Horace to kidnap the Dalmatians to recover the necklace.
+She then upstages the Baroness at various events, gaining notoriety via society columnist Anita Darling, Estella's childhood friend who has agreed to continue writing articles about her.
+The furious Baroness fires her lawyer, Roger Dearly, while Estella's increasingly haughty behavior discomforts Jasper and Horace.

-Estella designs and sews an elaborately beaded dress as the signature piece for the Baroness's spring collection and stages a robbery in the fashion house, leading the Baroness to lock up all the dresses.
-The night of the spring show, the Baroness opens the vault to find that the entire collection has been destroyed by thousands of moths, having emerged from the beads on the dress which were actually moth cocoons.
-Seeing what she has done, the Baroness realizes Estella and Cruella are the same person.
-Having wrecked the Baroness' show, Cruella stages her own fashion show outside in Regent's Park, wearing a faux Dalmatian-fur coat.
+Estella designs and sews an elaborately beaded dress, secretly disguising moth cocoons as beads, as the signature piece for the Baroness' spring collection.
+The night of the spring show, the Baroness opens the vault to find that the collection has been destroyed by the moths, and realizes Estella and Cruella are the same person.
+Having wrecked the Baroness' show, Cruella stages her own rock music fashion show outside in Regent's Park, wearing a faux Dalmatian-fur coat to trick the Baroness into thinking she had killed her dogs.
 Returning home, Estella is confronted by the Baroness and her men, who have captured Jasper and Horace.
-Setting fire to the building, the Baroness leaves Estella to die, and has Jasper and Horace sent to prison for her murder.
-Estella is saved by John, the Baroness's valet, who reveals that the necklace unlocks a box containing Estella’s birth records: the Baroness is her biological mother.
-She had ordered John to murder the infant Estella to focus on her career and keep her late husband's inheritance.
-Instead, John gave the baby to Catherine, one of the Baroness's maids, who raised Estella in secret.
+Setting fire to the building, the Baroness leaves a bound Estella to die, and has Jasper and Horace sent to prison for her murder.
+Estella is saved by John, the Baroness' valet, who reveals that the necklace unlocks a box containing Estella's birth records; the Baroness is her biological mother.
+She told the Baron von Hellman the baby died, and secretly ordered John to murder the infant Estella so the Baroness could focus on her career and keep her husband's inheritance; the heartbroken Baron died soon after that.
+Instead, John gave the baby to Catherine, one of the Baroness' maids, who raised Estella in secret.